 - Cons: Eddie Bauer Quality, Mixed Between Techincal and Style,

-If you’re traveling to areas where rainfall is prevalent, you want to make sure your men’s travel jacket can stand up to the challenge.
+If you’re traveling to areas with prevalent rainfall, you want to ensure your men’s travel jacket can stand up to the challenge.
 The Eddie Bauer Rainfoil is definitely up for the fight.
 The jacket has fully seam-sealed WeatherEdge technology to protect from rain.
-The lightweight jacket is completely waterproof while also being breathable enough for warmer conditions.
+The lightweight jacket is completely waterproof and breathable enough for warmer conditions.

 As you would expect from Eddie Bauer, it’s stylish while also being packed with helpful features, such as a stowable hood, drawcord waist, mesh lining, multiple pockets, and entirely polyester construction.
 We’re not massive fans of Eddie Bauer, but it’s hard not to love this men’s jacket for travel.

 - Pros: Warmth, Durability, Color Selection, Wide Size, Cuffs & Hood, Pockets